mjambon/vanity/README.md

 The Go language was chosen for this implementation as it's relatively friendly to external contributors, and it was a good opportunity for me author to learn it.
-The ability to distribute binaries with no runtime dependencies for various platforms is also a big plus.
+The ability to distribute binaries with no runtime dependencies and for various platforms is also a big plus.

 Installation
 --